happybit/Conn/index.md

 # Intro

 [**Conn**](http://conn.pzheng.me), with Android material design interface, aims to connect mobile data with only one click in poor quality signal situation for Android devices.
 No need to manually connect/disconnect the data network over and over again.
-Neither to acknowledge the annoyed warning dialog from most manufactures about incurring addition charges everytime you try to connect data network.
+Neither to acknowledge the annoying warning dialog from most manufactures about incurring addition charges everytime you try to connect data network.

 # Notice